Quantum-Inspired Algorithms beyond Unitary Circuits: the Laplace Transform

 We have established that the MPO representation of the $z$-transform is accurate.
 We now study its efficiency.
 Figure~\ref{fig:bond_error_runtime} c) shows end-to-end runtimes for different types of input data, depicted by different symbols.
 For each case, we show both the time needed to execute only the $\ZT$, referred to as \emph{Core} and depicted by continuous lines, and the total runtime, including the additional time required to convert the data into a matrix product state, referred to as \emph{Full} and depicted by dashed lines.
 The data MPS is generated using randomized SVD with a truncation error threshold of $10^{-15}$.
 For input data, we use a single sinusoidal function (blue circles), a sum of 10 sinusoidal functions each with a different exponential decay (orange diamonds), the absolute value of a sinusoidal function (green triangles), and random numbers from a normal distribution (purple stars).
 More details are given in Appendix~\ref{app:functions}.
 The runtime for non-random data, benchmarked here up to $N = 2^{30}$, is bounded from above by that of random data, whose runtime up to $N = 2^{16}$ grows approximately linearly with $N$.
 Importantly, this transform provides $M=N^2$ outputs.
 This should be compared to the chirp–$z$ transform (CZT), a standard method that is often evaluated on a spiral contour in the complex plane.
 This has a computational cost of $O\!\big((N{+}M)\log(N{+}M)\big)$ stemming from two forward and one inverse FFT and $O(N{+}M)$ chirp multiplications \cite{rabiner1969chirp,oppenheim1997signals}.
 Our setting uses $M=N^{2}$, which yields a baseline computational cost of $O(M\log M)=O(N^{2}\log N)$ to cover the $N\times N$ grid.
 Thus, an empirical linear scaling for the MPO approach is already advantageous relative to the implementation of the CZT transform for large $N$, especially for non-random inputs.

 At this point, considering the large size of the output data, an important matter to tackle is the accessibility of the data.
 Thanks to the binary encoding of the data into an MPS, this data can be accessed at different levels of detail, allowing us to zoom into areas of interest.
-For example, we consider as input data the sequence $x_j=a^{j}\cos(\omega_{0} j)$, whose $z$-transform for an infinite series has poles at $z=a\,e^{\pm \im\omega_{0}} \approx 0.99997 + 0.00409\im,\ 0.99995 - 0.00818\im$, for $a=0.99998 e^{-\im 0.002}$ and $\omega_{0} = 0.0061$.
+For example, we consider as input data the sequence $x_j \propto a^{j}\cos(\omega_{0} j)$, whose $z$-transform for an infinite series has poles at $z=(1/a)\,e^{\pm \im\omega_{0}} \approx 0.99984 + 0.00408\im,\ 0.99981 - 0.00816\im$, for $a=1.00015 e^{\im 0.002}$ and $\omega_{0} = 0.0061$.
 In Fig.~\ref{fig:poles}(a) we show the coarse-grained form of the $z-$transform, whereby we only consider the first $8$ digits from the $\DT$ and $\QFT$ portions.

 This shows that the $z$-transform has, at least, a pole close to the $z=1$ point in the complex plane.
-The MPS representation allows us to zoom in to that portion of the complex plane and clearly single out the two poles, as shown in Fig.~\ref{fig:poles}(b).
+The MPS representation allows us to zoom in to that portion of the complex plane and clearly single out the two inferred poles locations, as shown in Fig.~\ref{fig:poles}(b), see Appendix~\ref{sec:pole_locations} for more details.
 Alternatively, we can also use the autoregressive properties of the solution matrix product state to sample the node configurations.
+The same scanning strategy can also be applied to find zeros.
+An example is presented in Appendix~\ref{sec:pole_locations}, where three closely spaced zeros are clearly resolved in the finite-\(N\) truncated transform as localized minima of \(|X(z)|\).